 David Cameron to hear case of small VOD suppliers who feel they have been stiffed by ATVOD

 Broadcast website says that Founder of Country Channel TV Paul Aitken is taking his complaints about VoD regulator the Association for Television on Demand (ATVOD) to prime minister David Cameron, as part of wider concerns about the UK's plans for

 Aithen will meet with Cameron to call for the abolition of ATVoD, which which has been responsible for registering and regulating online video content platforms and providers since March last year.

 has agreed to speak to Aitken on the issue, after he gives Country Channel TV an interview.
-Aitken plans to say that the industry was not properly consulted on the annual fee and that, with readily available internet firewalls and
+Aitken plans to say that the industry was not properly consulted on the annual fee and that, with readily available internet firewalls and parental controls, the

 The change of name shall take effect on the date the Secretary of State gives his authorisation for the name change.

 smallscale.tv adds: It seems to say quite a lot about ATVOD’s self-image, according to comments coming from industry sources.

 |8th January |

 Fighting the case for the small internet TV players stiffed by ATVOD fee structures